purug2000/sfda/negation/README.md

 ```
 **Please Note:** You may need to extract **train_pred.tsv** first.
 To do so, make use of **Run_Save.ipynb** notebook

 update_freq allows the user to choose the number of global steps after which APM prototype updates will take place.
+The script will automatically create a model directory titled "top-k" where 'k' is the value passed to top_k flag, and store the predicitons in the file itself.